-PE fuel gas pipe is used extensively throughout the US.
+PE fuel gas pipe is used extensively throughout the United States.
 Because PE pipe is inexpensive, easy to install and has a long service life, it is the material of choice for fuel gas distribution for LDCs.
-However, if this material is damaged beyond repair and must be replaced, it becomes a very expensive problem.
-This article will consider how a common industry practice can cause electrostatic pinholing and can damage installed PE pipe beyond repair requiring removal and replacement.
+However, if this material is damaged beyond repair and requires replacement, it becomes a very expensive problem.
+A common industry practice can cause electrostatic pinholing and can damage installed PE pipe beyond repair, requiring removal and replacement.